Medium Difficult Bible Quiz about Bible Characters.

 c.
 John the Baptist.

-John the Baptist ate locusts and honey while traveling in the wilderness.
+He ate locusts and honey while traveling in the wilderness.

 He was a simple man who was faithful to God.

-He was the cousin of Jesus and baptized Jesus at the start of his ministry.
+John was the cousin of Jesus and baptized Jesus at the start of his ministry.

 -